Why You Need an Onboarding Program for New Salespeople

 Google Hangouts (to enable joint sales phone calls)

-You can use tools such as Google Hangouts to enable new salespeople to observe a senior salesperson making online presentations to prospects.
+You can use Google Hangouts to allow new salespeople to observe a senior salesperson making online presentations to prospects.

-Research shows that new sales reps have the highest risk of a leaving during the first 90 days.
-These early days can be a time of high anxiety when new hires lack key info on the company, the offerings, and the process.
-New reps can get discouraged easily when they don’t know or can’t find the right info.
+Research shows that new sales reps have the highest risk of leaving during the first 90 days.
+These early days can be a time of high anxiety when new hires lack essential info on the company, the offerings, and the process.
+New reps can get discouraged easily when they don’t know or can’t find the correct information.

 A formal mentor/protégé program can help launch the new salesperson on a success trajectory.
-A+ companies have formal mentoring programs that run 12-18 months for reps brand new to sales.
+A+ companies have traditional mentoring programs that run 12-18 months for reps brand new to sales.

 Assign a veteran sales rep to keep an open communication channel to each new hire.
 The vet can play a critical role in helping the new hire succeed in your organization.
 Assign top-performers who are somewhat recent hires.
 A salesperson with decades of experience at your company may not know what it’s like to be a newbie.

 If you assign mentors, make sure they understand what you expect them to do.
-Give the mentors the tools, training and time to perform this important role.
+Give the mentors the tools, training, and time to perform this critical role.

 Make sure these interim milestones correlate with the actions of successful sales performers.
 For example, if making it to the oral presentation rounds in a long proposal-driven sales cycle correlates strongly with sales success, you could use that as a milestone.